Skip to content

 Project

-In 2024 we hope to carry out a major programme of works to upgrade car park, toilets and welcome building at Kingston Lacy.
-Read on to find out what we'd like to do, and how we will minimise the inevitable disruption.
+In 2024 we are carrying out a major programme of works to upgrade car park, toilets and welcome building at Kingston Lacy.
+Read on to find out what we'll be doing, and how we will minimise the inevitable disruption.

 The pink granite Egyptian Obelisk in the garden at Kingston Lacy, surrounded by green lawns with a view of the house in the background